pustotnik/zenmake/README.rst

 - Running custom scripts during a build phase.
 - Build configs in sub directories.
 - Supported platforms: GNU/Linux, MacOS, MS Windows.
-Some other platforms like OpenBSD/FreeBSD should be work as well but they haven’t been tested.
+Some other platforms like OpenBSD/FreeBSD should be work as well but it hasn't been tested.
 - Supported languages:

   - C: gcc, clang, msvc, icc, xlc, suncc, irixcc